rbind/njtierney.com/content/post/2023/2023-12-01-long-errors-smell/index.md

 # On writing error messages

 I do think that writing good error messages is hard.
-Something that helped me think about this differently was something from the $$tidyverse style guide on error messages$$(<https://style.tidyverse.org/error-messages.html>):
+Something that helped me think about this differently was something from the [tidyverse style guide on error messages](https://style.tidyverse.org/error-messages.html):

 > An error message should start with a general statement of the problem then give a concise description of what went wrong.
 Consistent use of punctuation and formatting makes errors easier to parse

 They also recommend using [`cli::cli_abort()`](https://cli.r-lib.org/reference/cli_abort.html), which we used above.
-I've really enjoyed using this over `stop`, because, well, again, the tidyverse team summarises the reasons well - using [`cli::cli_abort()`](https://cli.r-lib.org/reference/cli_abort.html) is good because it:
+I've really enjoyed using this over `stop`, because, well, again, the tidyverse team summarises the reasons well, [`cli::cli_abort()`](https://cli.r-lib.org/reference/cli_abort.html) is good because it:

 > -   Makes it easy to generate bulleted lists.
 >